 The bottom line

-If you’re considering an installment loan, make sure you are aware of the upfront terms and conditions of the loan you’re putting your signature and promise beforehand.
+If you’re considering an installment loan, make sure you know the upfront terms and conditions of the loan you’re putting your signature and promise beforehand.

-If you truly understand what’s being offered, do your homework and research where you can go for the best installment loan for your situation, this can be an inexpensive and uncomplicated way to improve your financial situation and get out of debt for good.
+If you truly understand what’s being offered, do your homework and research where you can go for the best installment loan for your situation, installment loans can be an inexpensive and uncomplicated way to improve your financial situation and get out of debt for good.